The Shed Registry

 Permit duration reduced to 90 days

-Effective February 2, 2026, all new sidewalk shed permits are valid for 90 days only.
-Existing permits that were issued before this date will transition to the 90-day cycle upon their next renewal.
+Effective January 26, 2026, all new sidewalk shed permits are valid for 90 days only [1].
+Existing permits that were issued before that date transition to the 90-day cycle upon renewal.
+Separately, DOB announced additional PW1 and PW2 filing questions effective February 2, 2026 [2].

 Licensed professional progress report required